Mary Bell: Defendants' testimony

 On the fifth day of the trial, Norma testified in her own defence.
-She denied any culpability in the actual murder of either child, but admitted under cross-examination to having known Mary's penchant for violence and her history of attacking children, and that the two had discussed attacking and killing small children of both genders.
+She denied any culpability in the actual murder of either child, but admitted under cross-examination to having known Mary's penchant for violence and her history of attacking children, and that the two had discussed attacking and killing small children of both sexes.
 Questioned by Rudolph Lyons as to whether Mary had demonstrated to her how children could be killed, Norma nodded.
 She then conceded that, as Mary had begun to attack and strangle Brian Howe, she had failed to alert a group of boys playing in the vicinity, stating she had failed to do so as "I did not know what was going to happen in the first place.
 She had stopped hurting him for a bit when the boys were near the [concrete blocks]".
 Questioned as to her own role in the murder, Norma stated she had "never touched" the child.

 Following the conclusion of Norma's testimony on 12 December, Mary testified in her own defence.
 Her testimony lasted for almost four hours, concluding on 13 December, and was briefly adjourned on one occasion when she began crying in a policewoman's arms.
 She denied her co-defendant's accusations, insisting that although she had observed the body of Martin Brown at St. Margaret's Road, she herself had never harmed the child, and that she and Norma had later asked the boy's mother to view his body as the two were "daring each other and one of us did not want to be a chicken".
 Mary also conceded she had divulged to others her knowledge of Martin's death could "get Norma put straight away".